 Freedom of information and expression are of paramount importance in many cultures.
 The more freedom of information we have, the better.
 But the more information we have, the more difficult becomes to understand what is right and what is wrong.
 The right of expression and the freedom of information can be used against the citizens.
 We often have the weaponization of information.

 The Internet and the social media are key game-changers in exploiting rights and freedoms.
-In the past, a secret service should work hard to get disinformation in the press.
-Today, the Internet and the social media give the opportunity for spreading limitless fake photos, reports, and "opinions".
-Many secret services wage online wars using Twitter, Facebook, LinkedIn, Google+, Instagram, Pinterest, Viber etc. Only imagination is the limit.
+They give the opportunity for spreading limitless fake photos, reports, and "opinions".
+State-sponsored adversaries wage online wars using Twitter, Facebook, LinkedIn, Instagram, Pinterest, Viber etc. Only imagination is the limit.

 Social media platforms, autonomous agents, and big data, are directed towards the manipulation of public opinion.
-Social media bots (computer programs mimicking human behaviour and conversations, using artificial intelligence) allow for massive amplification of political views, manufacture trends, game hashtags, add content, spam opposition, attack journalists and persons that tell the truth.
+Social media bots (computer programs mimicking human behaviour and conversations, using artificial intelligence) spread political views, manufacture trends, game hashtags, spam opposition, attack journalists and persons, kill characters.